alexhajdu/alexhajdu.github.io/web2.0.md

 ## Introduction

-Alex is a senior C++ programmer and consultant helping, mainly UE4 teams, with advanced programming tasks or even project planning.
-With services like codebase optimizations, rewriting Blueprints to C++, programming of production boosting tools, and editor plugins, 3rd party product integrations, setting-up processes and workflows and more is a good fit for every project in every stage and every condition.
+Alex is a senior Unreal Engine C++ programmer and consultant providing services like codebase optimizations, Blueprints to C++ conversions, research, production boosters or editor tools programming, 3rd party product integrations, processes, and workflows consultation.
+Because of many experience, he is a good fit for every type of project in every stage and every condition.

 ## Experience

 > ### Software engineer ( C++ ) @ Happy Finish / Microsoft
+>
+> Contractor
 >
 >  **Period:** Apr 2021 - July 2021, Contract (b2b)
 >  **Projects:** Microsoft Mesh for Unreal Engine 4